 Since our inception in February 2022, we have not generated any revenue from any sources and have incurred significant operating losses and negative cash flows from operations.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance the clinical development of our product candidates and pipeline.
 Further, upon the completion of this offering, we expect to incur additional costs associated with operating as a public company.
 To date, we have funded our operations with proceeds from the sale of the Convertible Notes and convertible preferred stock.
-Through March 31, 2024, we have received aggregate gross proceeds of \$250.0 million from the issuance of convertible promissory notes and the sale of our convertible preferred stock.
-As of March 31, 2024, we had cash and cash equivalents of \$74.3 million and short-term investments of \$119.0 million.
+Through December 31, 2023, we have received aggregate gross proceeds of \$186.0 million from the issuance of convertible promissory notes and the sale of our convertible preferred stock.
+In addition, in March 2024, we received gross proceeds of \$64.0 million from the exercise of the Series B tranche right.
+As of December 31, 2023, we have cash and cash equivalents of \$70.2 million and short-term investments of \$77.3 million.